-At our community meeting on July 13th around 40 Union Park residents turned out to the Midpointe Event Center to hear updates on the stadium construction.
+At our community meeting on July 13th, residents turned out to the Midpointe Event Center to hear updates on the stadium construction.
 Representatives from the Port Authority, Mortenson Construction, MN United, and the City of St. Paul updated the crowd on issues around the construction timelines, neighborhood impacts, and near-term plans for the site.
 Below is a summary of the presentations, followed by some of the questions and concerns raised by residents.

-The first presenter was Lee Kreuger, the president of the St. Paul Port Authority.
-Lee discussed the role of the Port Authority in the process and how they got involved.
+The first presenter was Lee Kreuger, the President of the St. Paul Port Authority.
+Lee discussed the role of the Port Authority in the process.
 The Port Authority is working to obtain a short-term Master Lease agreement with R.K.
 Midway for a section of land included in the City of Saint Paul’s master plan.
-Currently, the agreement has not yet been reached with the development firm that will take control of the lease.
-More on this process can be found on the Port Authority's blog which has an informative description of the deal.
+The lease has not been finalized, and no agreement has been reached with the developer that has been identified to take control of the lease.
+More on this process can be found on the Port Authority's blog, which has an informative description of the deal.

 The second presenter was Greg Huber of Mortenson Construction.
 He provided an update on what has been done since construction started in June and a rough timeline of construction moving forward.
-Currently most work has been utility work and the beginning of digging for the foundation.
-He noted that the noisest work of pile driving has already been completed over the previous two weeks.
+Most work to date has been utility work and the beginning of digging for the foundation.
+He noted that the work with the greatest noise impact -- pile driving -- has been completed, and no more will be needed on the site.
 Moving forward most construction will occur between 7am and 6pm.
-Greg told residents that if there are any concerns about noise, or safety issues around the site that they should contact Mortenson construction by phone, or stop in to speak at the construction site office on Snelling in the old Furniture Barn building, which will be open from 6am to 5pm most workdays.
+Greg told residents that if there are any concerns about noise, or safety issues around the site that they should contact Mortenson construction by phone at 763-522-2100, or stop in to speak at the construction site office on Snelling and Shields in the old Furniture Barn building, which will be open from 6am to 5pm most workdays.

-Finally, the co-chairs of the Midway Resident Task Force, Eric Molho and Nate Roisen provided an overview of their role and their goals for the task force.
+The co-chairs of the Midway Resident Task Force, Eric Molho and Nate Roisen, provided an overview of their role and their goals for the task force.
 The task force is intended to represent the neighborhood during the construction process.
-They plan to be a go-to for citizen concerns and questions and plan to provide updates to residents as well.
+They plan to advocate for resident concerns and plan to provide updates to residents as well.
 The membership will include members of the Union Park District Council and Hamline-Midway Coalition.
-The task force also intends to invite members from the Frogtown Neighborhood Assocation and Summit-University District Council.

-At the conclusion of our meeting we invited residents to submit questions that they would like the task force to explore, below are the questions we received:
+At the conclusion of the meeting we invited residents to submit questions that they would like the task force to explore.
+Below are some of the questions we received: